 Autonoma is an open source, AI-native testing platform that replaces copilot-assisted test writing with fully autonomous agents.

 1. Planner Agent (Replaces QA Copilot and Manual Test Writing).
 Connects to your GitHub repository and reads your codebase.
 Analyzes routes, API endpoints, and component structure.
 Identifies user flows and critical paths.
-Generates test scenarios from actual code, not from human descriptions.
+Plans test cases from actual code, not from human descriptions.
 It handles complex scenarios like database state setup, generating endpoints to put your DB in the right state for each test.
-Unlike the QA Copilot which suggests test steps for you to review, the Planner agent creates complete, executable test plans autonomously.
+Unlike the QA Copilot which suggests test steps for you to review, the Planner agent creates complete test plans autonomously.

-2. Automator Agent (Replaces Separate Execution Tools).
-Executes test plans on real browsers (Playwright) and real mobile devices (Appium).
+2. Executor Agent (Replaces Separate Execution Tools).
+Runs the planned test cases against a live preview environment, driving the application's UI on real browsers (Playwright) and real mobile devices (Appium).
 Uses AI-powered vision models to find elements instead of CSS selectors or XPaths.
 Generates execution reports with screenshots and logs.
 TestCollab requires you to integrate and maintain separate automation frameworks.
-Autonoma handles execution natively.
+Autonoma handles execution natively, on a preview environment spun up for that pull request.

-3. Maintainer Agent (Eliminates Ongoing Test Maintenance).
-Keeps tests passing as code changes.
+4. Diffs Agent (Eliminates Ongoing Test Maintenance).
+PR-triggered, and keeps the suite aligned with the codebase by adding, deprecating, and maintaining test cases based on the code diff.
 Detects when tests fail due to legitimate code changes versus real bugs.
-Updates test execution strategies when UI flows change.
 Self-heals without human intervention.
 No more sprint tasks for "update test cases in TestCollab."
-The Maintainer agent handles it automatically.
+The Diffs Agent handles it automatically on every pull request.

 Verification layers at each step ensure consistent, reliable behavior.
 Agents do not take random paths or make probabilistic guesses.